-Roads in Britain
+The roads in Britain

 Motorways are marked with an “M” followed by their identifying number.
 “A” roads, sometimes dual carriageways (that is, with two lanes in each direction), are main routes, while “B” roads are secondary roads.
-The latter are often less congested and more enjoyable.
-Rural areas are criss-crossed by a web of tiny lanes.
+The latter are often less congested and your view will almost certainly be prettier.
+Rural areas are crisscrossed by a web of tiny lanes.

 Level crossings, found at railway lines, often have automatic barriers.
 If the lights are flashing red, it means a train is coming and you must stop.

 Speed limits are 20–40 mph (50–65 km/h) in built-up areas and 70 mph (110 km/h) on motorways or dual carriageways.
 Look out for speed signs on other roads.
 It is compulsory to wear seatbelts in Britain.

-If in doubt, find a car park.
+If in doubt, keep things simple and find a car park.
 Outside urban areas and popular tourist zones, parking is much easier.
 Look out for signs with a blue “P”, indicating parking spaces.
-Never leave any valuables or luggage in your car: thefts are common, especially in cities.
+Never leave any valuables or luggage alone in your car.

 The Environmental Transport Association gives advice on reducing the impact of carbon emissions, as well as offering a number of ethical breakdown services.